 In light of our results, we assert that a 2.5$\times$ lower line flux limit than that planned for the HLWAS Ultra-deep field is sufficient to trace the cosmic web with satisfactory accuracy and reveal its true effect on galactic morphological evolution.
 In practice, this would require a highly expensive observational effort on Roman.
 We estimate that it would require an appreciable fraction of the total general observing time of Roman's nominal 5-year mission (separate from the core community surveys) to achieve a 5$\times$ or even 2.5$\times$ flux limit over the entire HLWAS Ultra-deep field.
 Due to the practical limitations of undertaking this major task, we consider alternative strategies to attain our goals.

 From the top row of Figure~\ref{fig:vis_mock}, we note that while HLWAS Spec-Deep will not yield an accurate characterization of the cosmic web filaments, it will still identify most of the dominant galaxy overdensities (small gray circles embedded in the dark-blue regions).
 Accordingly, a viable strategy to optimize the identification of filamentary structure is to target the galaxy overdensities identified by spectroscopic redshifts from HLWAS Spec-Deep.
 These regions can then be targeted with much deeper spectroscopic observations to help reconstruct filaments in those regions with much higher fidelity.
-This would produce a much more more efficient (and thus less expensive) mapping of cosmic filaments than performing very deep spectroscopy over \textit{entire} volume of the HLWAS Deep or Ultra-deep field.
+This would produce a much more efficient (and thus less expensive) mapping of cosmic filaments than performing very deep spectroscopy over the \textit{entire} volume of the HLWAS Deep or Ultra-deep field.
 We visually illustrate the size of the Roman WFI field-of-view (FOV) within the HLWAS Deep (top) and Ultra-deep (bottom) fields at ${z=1}$ in Figure~\ref{fig:vis_mock_fov}.
-The Roman FOV, which consists of 18 detectors covering a sky area of 0.281 {\sqdeg} (excluding gaps), is shown in green, following specifications of the detector array arrangement outlined in \cite{Wang:2022_romanHLSS} and \cite{Schlieder24}.
+The Roman FOV, which consists of 18 detectors covering a sky area of 0.281 {\sqdeg} (excluding gaps), is shown in green, following the specifications of the detector array arrangement outlined in \cite{Wang:2022_romanHLSS} and \cite{Schlieder24}.
 The same 2D slices are shown as Figure~\ref{fig:vis_mock}.
 Note that in practice, the gaps between the individual detectors can be filled by dithering \citep[see, e.g.,][]{Schlieder24}.

 Each individual pointing of Roman will easily cover virtually any identified galaxy overdensity.
 Several such pointings can be used to map filaments with much greater detail in most of the area covered by the HLWAS Deep field.
-For the much smaller Ultra-deep field, we would require $\sim$4 times fewer pointings to attain the same goals (note that the FOV covers a much smaller area in the bottom panel than the top panel).
-This targeted strategy would ignore the voids, which contain very few galaxies but much of the volume of the cosmic web.
-But on the flip side, one could tremendously reduce the observing time required to map cosmic web filaments accurately to just a fraction of the time it would require to observe an entire field.
-It is possible to optimize this observing strategy further by combining high-quality photometric redshifts, if available \citep[e.g.,][]{Yang21,Malavasi25_Euclid}.
-We reserve further discussion of photometric redshifts in \S~\ref{sec:forward}.
+For the much smaller Ultra-deep field, we would require $\sim$4 times fewer pointings to attain the same goals.
+This targeted strategy would ignore the voids, which contain very few galaxies but a significant portion of the volume of the cosmic web.
+However, one could tremendously reduce the observing time required to accurately map cosmic web filaments to just a fraction of the time it would take to observe an entire field.
+It is possible to optimize this observing strategy further by combining it with high-quality photometric redshifts, if available \citep[e.g.,][]{Yang21,Malavasi25_Euclid}.
+We reserve further discussion in \S~\ref{sec:forward}.